HSV-1 AND HSV-2 TYPE SPECIFIC SEROLOGIC AND VIROLOGIC ASSAYS

 Primary genital herpes infection in pregnancy is particularly concerning as it can result in spontaneous abortion, low birth weight, premature delivery, and neonatal herpes, which itself can present with localized infection, encephalitis, and/or disseminated infection.
 Approximately 30% of HSV-1 and 50% of HSV-2 neonatal infections result in death or serious residual disability (6).
 Antiviral chemotherapeutic agents against HSV are available (1, 7), therefore timely and accurate diagnostic methods are important.

-DLS is using the FDA approved HerpeSelect Type-Specific HSV-1 and HSV-2 IgG diagnostic test kit from Focus Technologies, Inc., an ELISA based test that employs the HSV type specific glycoprotein antigens gG1 (HSV-1) and gG2 (HSV-2) to detect type-specific IgG antibodies.
-The sensitivity and specificity of the assay for HSV-1 ranges from 75% to 96% and 92% to 100% respectively, and for HSV-2 from 96 to 100% and 96 to 100% respectively, depending on prevalence of infection in the populations tested.
-False negatives may occur at early stages of infection prior to seroconversion.
+DLS is using the FDA-approved HerpeSelect Type-Specific HSV-1 and HSV-2 IgG diagnostic test kit from Focus Technologies, Inc., an ELISA-based test that employs the HSV type-specific glycoprotein antigens gG1 (HSV-1) and gG2 (HSV-2) to detect type-specific IgG antibodies.
+The sensitivity and specificity of the assay for HSV-1 ranges from 75% to 96% and 92% to 100% respectively, and for HSV-2 from 96 to 100% and 96 to 100% respectively, depending on the prevalence of infection in the populations tested.
+False negatives may occur at the early stages of infection prior to seroconversion.
 If clinical suspicion is high, repeat testing in 4-6 weeks is recommended.
 False positives can occur particularly in patients with a low clinical likelihood of infection.
-In such cases repeat testing, or in certain situations confirmatory testing, may be indicated.
+In such cases repeat testing, or in certain situations, confirmatory testing, may be indicated.
 A single positive result only indicates previous immunologic exposure.
 Use of this test for general population screening is not indicated or recommended.

 As with all laboratory tests, results should be correlated with all other patient clinical information.